tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Geospatial scope refers to the dwc:Event location reported using the terms organized in Darwin Core under dcterms:Location.
-This area is always greater than or equal to the totalAreaSampledValue.
+This area is always greater than or equal to the eco:totalAreaSampledValue.
 An eco:geospatialScopeAreaValue must have a corresponding eco:geospatialScopeAreaUnit.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>